310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/green_to_the_sky.md

       <br>
       To those feelings that cheer for my dear likes[^2]
       <br>
-      It’s the energy that turns hearts into infinite bounds
+      It’s the energy that makes hearts have infinite bounds
     </td>
   </tr>
   <tr>